 When you switch between data compression codecs, dithering isn’t necessary.
 AAC, MP3, and others introduce signal artifacts that dither cannot remedy.

 That means your best option is to use the highest bit rate possible while having a file size that meets the standards of your preferred streaming platform.
+By keeping the original quality intact, dithering won’t be required during file compression.

 The one mistake that many musicians and audio engineers make at first is to add dithering too soon in the processing chain.
 It should be the last step, which means a processor shouldn’t get inserted into your audio editor or DAW after it.